 Bikes are the new toilet paper, almost completely sold out wherever bikes are sold in many places around the USA right now.
 This was the bike section in the Target store less than four miles from my home yesterday.
 This store straddles two metro-Atlanta cities: Dunwoody and Sandy Springs.
 There is no safe route for all ages and abilities to get to the store or to any of the parks, post offices, supermarkets, or city halls in either of the cities.
-Sobering fact: A motor vehicle driver killed a 57-year-old man in a too-narrow unprotected bike lane not far from the store last Friday.
+Sobering fact: A motor vehicle driver killed a 57-year-old man not far from the store last Friday.

 Here is a short clip of two children who passed me on their bikes when I left the store.
 They looked about 13 and 10- years old, probably brothers.
 The older boy rode mostly in the street, which is the legal requirement over the age of 12.
 The younger boy switched between the sidewalk and the street.